Caldas Department

 Caldas ([ˈkaldas]) is a department of Colombia named after Colombian patriotic figure Francisco José de Caldas.
 It is part of the Paisa Region and its capital is Manizales.
-The population of Caldas is 998,255, and its area is 7,291 km².
-Caldas is also part of the Colombian Coffee-Growers Axis region along with the Risaralda and Quindio departments.
+The population of Caldas is 998,255, and its area is 7,291 km2.
+Caldas is also part of the Colombian Coffee-Growers Axis region along with the Risaralda and Quindio departments, which were politically separated from Caldas in 1966.